What You Are Building

 A governed boundary inside the loop.
 A semantic substrate is positioned at the boundary between the forward-pass loss computation and the backward-pass gradient application.
 Gradients are computed exactly as in conventional training; the substrate does not alter the mathematics of gradient computation or the optimizer update.
 What it governs is which gradient signals reach which layers, and at what magnitude, based on the semantic properties of the content that produced them.
 Refusing to integrate an example (non-training) is a valid computational result, not an error, and it is recorded as a governed event.

 Every example carries governance metadata.
-An example presented as raw content alone cannot be evaluated and is inadmissible by default.
-Each example must carry, at minimum: an entropy band classification (a measure of the content's semantic complexity and information density relative to the model's current state), a slope position in the platform's trust hierarchy, a content provenance record identifying source, acquisition pathway, and chain of custody, and a policy scope naming the licensing terms, usage restrictions, temporal validity bounds, and exclusion mandates that apply.
+In the described embodiments an example presented as raw content alone is inadmissible by default, because there is nothing to evaluate it against.
+Each example carries, at minimum: an entropy band classification (a measure of the content's semantic complexity and information density relative to the model's current state), a slope position in the platform's trust hierarchy, a content provenance record identifying source, acquisition pathway, and chain of custody, and a policy scope naming the licensing terms, usage restrictions, temporal validity bounds, and exclusion mandates that apply.
 The corpus stops being an undifferentiated mass of data and becomes a collection of governed, annotated objects.

 Depth profiles, not just admit/reject.
 The admissibility decision is graded.
 Its output is a depth profile: a per-layer (or per-block) contribution weight vector.
 A weight of one lets the full gradient reach that layer; zero blocks it entirely; a value in between attenuates it.
 An example can be admitted for shallow integration and excluded from deep integration.
 Depth profiles are indexed by entropy band, so content well-represented in the model already tends toward shallow profiles while genuinely novel content tends toward deeper ones, and the association adapts as the model's internal representations stratify during training.

 Policy-governed retention and suppression.
 This is where the transparency obligation is met structurally.
 Content under time-limited licensing is trained with a suppressed depth profile, with deep-layer weights at or near zero, confining its influence to shallow layers so that later de-emphasis is a targeted shallow adjustment rather than model-wide retraining.
-Content in a governed exclusion corpus gets a zero-weight profile at every layer and never influences any parameter.
-Crucially, this is structural prevention, not unlearning: there is no need to unlearn what was never deeply learned, and because a zero weight at a block means no gradient reaches that block, the prevention is exact and auditable rather than approximate.
+In the described embodiments, content in a governed exclusion corpus receives a zero-weight profile at every layer, so no gradient from that content reaches any parameter.
+The disclosure frames this as structural prevention rather than unlearning: where the declared exclusion policy applies and the profile is zero at a block, no gradient reaches that block, and the determination is recorded rather than estimated afterward.
 When multiple policies apply to one example, resolution is deterministic and applies the most restrictive policy.
 The result is a model whose knowledge structure reflects its governance constraints: freely licensed content encoded deeply and durably, restrictively licensed content encoded shallowly and separably, excluded content not encoded at all.

 A training provenance log.
 The substrate writes a chronologically ordered, append-only record for each batch or example: entropy band, slope position, the depth-aggregation profile applied, the per-layer contribution weights that actually reached each block, a governance record naming the policy objects that authorized admission and set the depth profile, the content provenance record, and the admissibility determination with the reason for any modification or rejection.
-Entries are timestamped and sequentially numbered so they cannot be silently reordered or deleted, and the filing describes periodically sealing the log to produce tamper-evident checkpoints for third-party verification.
+Entries are timestamped and sequentially numbered so that reordering or deletion is detectable, and the filing describes periodically sealing the log to produce tamper-evident checkpoints for third-party verification.
 The log supports forward queries (from a content item to the layers and magnitudes it influenced) and reverse queries (from an observed model behavior back to the bounded set of content that was structurally permitted to influence the active layers).
 The filing is explicit that a reverse query does not definitively attribute behavior to specific content, because gradient-based optimization precludes exact attribution; it narrows the candidate set well below the full corpus.

 This log is what you hand to an auditor.
-When a content owner asks whether their content was used, the log answers definitively: present, with its provenance and depth records, or absent.
+When a content owner asks whether their content was used, the log answers from the record: present, with its provenance and depth records, or absent.
 When a regulator needs evidence that restricted content was not deeply integrated, the log shows the contribution weights that confined it.

 How to Approach the Build